 Travellers looking for posh ski resorts will be right at home, as will those seeking rough adventures.

 The spectacularly preserved ice mummy Otzi was unearthed in 1991 on the Similaun Glacier, deep in the heart of the Dolomites.
 Originally it was speculated that Otzi died of exposure or natural causes, but investigation proved that he was shot with an arrow.

 Want to see the famous iceman yourself?
 Visit the South Tyrol Museum of Archaeology in Bolzano, Italy.

 The Dolomites were named a UNESCO World Heritage Site in 2009, and the mountain region features numerous nature reserves.

-Do you have any interesting or fun facts about the Dolomites that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Dolomites?
+Share them in the comments below!